PrivacyPad/PrivacyPad/README.md

 **If the presale is successful:**

 - ERC-20 tokens are wrapped into their confidential form (cTokens)
-- cWETH is unwrapped into ETH and used to add liquidity on DEXes
+- cWETH is unwrapped into ETH and used to add liquidity with normal token on DEXes (Currently support UniswapV3)
 - Users can privately claim their cTokens

 **If the presale fails:**